elbcoast/ECNFeatureToggleBundle/README.md

 In order to install ECNFeatureToggleBundle, you need at least

-- PHP 7.2 or greater
+- PHP 8.0 or greater
-- Symfony 3.4, Symfony 4.2 or greater
+- Symfony 5.4 or greater

 ## Installation